ArdenButterfield/Fish/Docs/BUILDING.md

 2. Clone the repo with `git clone --recurse-submodules https://github.com/ArdenButterfield/Fish` (Recursive to make sure git clone also hits JUCE).

-3. Inside your local project, navigate to `Source/lib/lame` (this is a quirked up version of [LAME](https://lame.sourceforge.io/) included in the project, so even if you have LAME already installed, you still need to do this step).
+3. Inside your local project, navigate to `Source/lib/lame`.
+(This is a quirked up version of [LAME](https://lame.sourceforge.io/) included in the project, so even if you have LAME already installed, you still need to do this step.)

 4. Copy the file called `configMS.h` into `libmp3lame/config.h` (you would presumably copy one of the other config files if you were on a different OS).